You can’t manage your operation, and consistently produce desired outcomes, without effectively owning your processes.

 But what skills are required to put you in pole position to capitalise?

-When looking to introduce an optimal system for process management across your organisation, no matter your size, there are 10 key skills and traits that will ensure you reap the maximum rewards.
+When looking to introduce an optimal system for process management, no matter your size, there are 10 key skills and traits that will ensure you reap the maximum rewards.

 Let’s dive in…

-As far as critical process management skills go; there needs to be a capacity to step back.
+When it comes to critical process management skills; there needs to be a capacity to step back.

-To be able to separate yourself and view the company through a wide lens and as a whole.
+To be able to separate yourself from the here and now and view the company through a wide lens.
+As a whole.

 This is vital before embarking on any project.

-Without an appreciation for the collective entity, alongside individual intricacies, opportunities will be missed or inappropriate solutions implemented.
+Without an appreciation for the collective, opportunities will be missed or inappropriate solutions implemented.

 First and foremost, there needs to be an end goal in mind.